-This is why having a content hub is vital.
+Therefore, having a content hub is vital.
 A content hub is often a sub-section of your main website that is home to a variety of different content covering everything from your promotional videos to independent reviews and product descriptions.
-And while you may be thinking that creating all this content is a challenge, often the content is already there, it is just not brought together in one place.
-The beauty in doing this is that it provides a single destination for your audience to go to whether it is from social media, advertising or email campaigns, making it easier for you to manage and for your audience to find what they need.
+And while you may think that creating all this content is a challenge, often the content is already there, it is just not brought together in one place.
+The beauty in doing this is that it provides a single destination for your audience to go to, whether it is from social media, advertising or email campaigns, making it easier for you to manage and for your audience to find what they need.

-As such, it doesn’t matter if you share content on a myriad of social sites or via email campaigns, so long as they all point back to the content hub, as it is here you can influence your audience’s journey and capture data.
+It doesn’t matter if you share content on a myriad of social sites or via email campaigns, so long as they all point back to the content hub, as it is here, you can influence your audience’s journey and capture data.

-You do this by adopting a ‘next best content’ approach.
-Here the content hub recommends to your audience the next piece of content they should consume on the content hub based on their previous content interactions.
-This can be done by offering a selection of content at the bottom of each piece of content or as a pop up recommendation that tracks the mouse location or progression through content.
-This recommendation can be done manually i.e. if you consume ‘x’ then you should consume ‘y’ next no matter who you are.
-However, it is much more powerful to make this automated so that the cookie of each viewer on the site is read, their historical content consumption analysed and from that an algorithm determines the next best pieces of content they should consume in order to help them continue their journey.
+You do this by adopting a ‘nudge’ approach.
+Here, the all knowing content hub recommends to your audience the next piece of content they should consume on the content hub based on their previous content interactions.
+From a design and usability perspective, you can do this in several ways.
+We can manually “code” this recommendation, i.e. if you consume ‘x’ then you should consume ‘y’ next, no matter who you are.
+However, it is much more powerful to make this automated via an AI to make the recommendations personal to each visitor.

-This encourages your audience to consume content they need all in one place, which means not only do you get to influence their decision making, most importantly, you are not losing your audience as they go off elsewhere to do research.
-This in turn gives you much more opportunity to understand your audience by analysing the range of content they are consuming.
+This encourages your audience to consume content they need all in one place, which means not only do you get to influence their decision making, you are also not losing your audience as they go off elsewhere to do research.
+This gives you much more opportunity to understand your audience by analysing the range of content they are consuming.

-This new level of insight can prove to be very powerful.
-Here you can see what content is kicking off engagement, what are your highest performing pieces of content, which pieces are causing your audience to abandon you and also who in your audience is getting closer to your commercial goal so you can contact them directly.
-The all knowing content hub lies at the heart of any modern marketing strategy and will empower marketers to literally see their audiences buying journey through content.
+This new level of insight can prove powerful.
+Here you can see what content is kicking off engagement, what are your highest performing pieces of content, which pieces are causing your audience to abandon you.
+Also, who in your audience is getting closer to your commercial goal so you can contact them directly.
+The all knowing content hub lies at the heart of any modern marketing strategy.